craig-m-unsw/linux-sysadmin-lab/README.md

 Virtual Machine Lab for learning.

-Brings up a number of "compute" machines (`vm001`, `vm002`, `vm003`... etc), as many as you have RAM for.
-Then starts a VM to act as an Ansible control machine, and from here run playbooks against the other VM (over SSH on an internal network).
+Brings up a number of "compute" machines (`vm001`, `vm002`, etc), as many as you have RAM for, then starts a VM to act as an Ansible / puppet-bolt / python-script control machine.

-Add hosts to `inventory-vagrant.yml` and `inventory-ansible.yml`.
+Set hosts in `inventory-vagrant.yml` and `inventory-ansible.yml`.

 ## setup